-Painting Program-investigation of found and natural pigments and ecological paper
+Painting Program-investigation of naturally sourced pigments and ecological paper

 We are passionate about our environment and through this course you will not only learn how to create with nature, but to understand this connection between the materials and where they are sourced.

 Trina is a visionary artist and has worked with naturally sourced pigments found in her local area, for over ten years.
 Trina mostly works with earth and stones, although she has recently learned how to prepare plant dyes into durable paint, using ancient fine art painting techniques.
-The idea is to experiment together, find more colors and experiment with binders.
-Fortunately, we live relatively close to indigenous Kechwa villages where the women still hold the wisdom of plant dyeing techniques, although the knowledge is becoming rapidly lost.
+The idea is to experiment together, find more colors and durable binders.
+Fortunately, we live close to various indigenous Kechwa villages, and the women still hold the wisdom of plant dyeing techniques, although this knowledge is gradually becoming lost.

 Trina believes in the healing properties of the earth and stones she creates with and has developed her own unique style.
 Trina will be there for you in the studio to guide you while you practice painting with the pigments.
 We can hike to some amazing nature spots where the pigments are found, just an hour's walk from Sachaqa - if you are not able to walk this far then don't worry, there are plenty of collecting spots close by.

 optional - Hike to Anakiwi River in search of a yellow - Iron Oxide (3-hour hike)